Credit Suisse: That means the UBS-Credit-Suisse deal-breakinglatest.news-Breaking Latest News

 Also read: A touch of Lehman – the danger is not over

 Secondly, customers must remain calm.
-As long as they don’t withdraw funds from other banks at lightning speed and on a large scale, they are not threatened with a potentially deadly bank run.
-Such a rapid withdrawal of customer funds had occurred in the course of their share price crash.
+As long as they don’t siphon off funds from other banks at lightning speed and on a large scale, they won’t face potentially deadly bankruns either.
+Such a rapid withdrawal of customer funds occurred in the course of the share price crash at Credit Suisse.